khatripranita-cmd/da05-Team/README.md

 # da05-Team
-PROJECT DETAILS
-Project Name
+**PROJECT DETAILS**

-StreamFlix Subscription Transition Project
+**Project Name**: StreamFlix Subscription Transition Project

-Project Description
-The project aims to support StreamFlix's transition from a free ad-supported streaming platform to a subscription-based service.
+**Project Description**: The project aims to support StreamFlix's transition from a free ad-supported streaming platform to a subscription-based service.
 The objective is to analyze user behavior, audience preferences, genre popularity, and content performance to provide data-driven recommendations that increase subscriber acquisition, retention, and revenue.

-Project Objectives
+**Project Objectives**:

 Identify audience preferences by age, location, and subscription type.

 Determine the most successful genres and movies.